alli94/allison-writes-code/README.md

 ###April 15th, 2025

 Offically attached the CMS and fixed some CSS styling!
 It looks so much better now.

 ####Things to do next:
--format blog post/list cards to include tags
+- format blog post/list cards to include tags
--fix overall post page... right now I have a white background and nothing else -figure out how to add a commenting section for posts -build out a new page to provide more information on my glossary project -look into SEOs?
+- fix overall post page... right now I have a white background and nothing else
+- figure out how to add a commenting section for posts
+- build out a new page to provide more information on my glossary project
+- look into SEOs?
 Not too worried about this at the moment.
--Figure out how to use Auth0 instead of Identity
+- Figure out how to use Auth0 instead of Identity

 ###April 10th, 2025

 OH MY the world of Nunjucks is wild... probably not the best first choice for site building.
 However, following a Kevin Powell tutorial has been (mostly) straitforward.
 Running into a problem with presenting the markdown files for